Chad-Powellv1/pseudoCode/pseudocode.md

 - ### **Manual Burner Gas valve**:

   - Purchased by end-user and installed by licensed professional.
-IManual Operation)

     - **FUNCTION**: CONTROLS the flow of gas from Gas line Object to Gas Burner Object.